-As a Product Manager for Diebold Nixdorf located in Mumbai, I’ve witnessed some interesting trends around self-service usage throughout India, driven both by changing consumer preferences and by governmental regulations.
+Some interesting trends around self-service usage throughout India, are driven by changing consumer preferences and by governmental regulations.
 This post explores where the market has been, where it’s headed, and how financial institutions (FIs) can be successful in a swiftly changing environment.

 Overview of the Indian banking space

 Banks in India are broadly classified into three categories: Scheduled Commercial Banks (SCBs)—of which there are two sub-classes, Public Sector Unit Banks (PSUs) and Private Banks; Regional Rural Banks (RRBs); and Cooperative Banks.

 The PSU banks are the ones in which the government of India has a majority stake (more than 50%) and are the biggest in terms of deposits, branches and ATM deployments.
 Altogether, they corner about 70% of the market share.

 Private Banks are a mix of Indian private banks such as HDFC, ICICI, Axis, etc. and foreign private banks such as CitiBank, Standard Chartered Bank, etc. and they total nearly 30% share of deposits.
 These are mainly located in the metropolitan areas.

 RRBs are local-level banking operating in different States across India.
 They were created with the objective of offering people in rural areas of India basic banking and financial services.
 These banks also carry out government operations like disbursement of wages under employment schemes such as MGNREGA (the Mahatma Gandhi National Rural Employment Guarantee Act), pensions, etc.